VelinovVasil/CSVProcessor/README.md

 Parameters:
 startTime (optional): Filter by start time.
 Time is sent in the format: `yyyy-mm-ddThh:mm:ss`.
 endTime (optional): Filter by end time.
 Time is sent in the format: `yyyy-mm-ddThh:mm:ss`.
-location (optional): Filter by location.
+location (optional): Filter by location country.
 skuId (optional): Filter by SKU ID.
 Description: Calculates the total cost based on the specified parameters.
 ### Grouped Cost